opensalt/opensalt-docs/docs/index.rst

 7.2.1 Features
 ~~~~~~~~~~~~~~

 Users have the ability to create their own accounts and organizations on signup.

 .. _h3f22573470264f2f57929163e1b1118:

 7.2.2 Process
 ~~~~~~~~~~~~~

 #.
 Select “Sign up” from the top right page or Log In page.

 \ |IMG200|\

 #.
 User enters their desired email address and password (twice).
 They cannot enter an email address already in use and their passwords must match. \ |IMG201|\

 #.
 They also can select their Organization and if no Organization exists, create one.

 \ |IMG202|\

 4. Once the Super Admin receives an email notification, they can navigate to the USer List page and Approve or Suspend/Reject the user.

 \ |IMG203|\

 .. _h6258e4b2b1053774bf793f5353b50:

 7.2.3 Configuration
 ~~~~~~~~~~~~~~~~~~~
+$.
+System Administrators can turn this feature on or off in their parameters.yml file to "always-on" then restart docker.
+You must also enable the email server.
+This change triggers the Create Account button as well as allows user access to the Create account page and shows Pending users on User List page.

 .. bottom of content